Coxhoe: History

-The earliest artefact to have been found in the area is a simple Bronze Age axe.
+The earliest artifact to have been found in the area is a simple Bronze Age axe.
 There are few other remains from before the medieval period.
 The area only really developed in the medieval period.
 Another now deserted, village also grew up at Coxhoe East House, but this was probably deserted by the early 15th century.

 The modern village of Coxhoe developed during the 18th and 19th centuries, spurred by coal mining, first recorded in 1750.
 Coxhoe Colliery was sunk in 1827; from 1801 to 1841 the population rose from 117 to 3904.
 Remains of other elements of the coal industry are still visible nearby.
 The buildings of Heugh Hall are now part of a farm, and the course of its wagon way is still visible as an earthwork.

-Coxhoe had two railway stations, one at the south end and one at the north.
+Coxhoe had two railway stations, one at the south end of the village and one at the north.
 There was a pottery at Coxhoe from 1769 producing coarse brown pots, and from 1851 it also began to make clay tobacco pipes.
 Coxhoe also had its own gasworks, which produced gas from local coal; it was then sent around the village by a system of pipes.
 Most other coal was transported out of Coxhoe by the Clarence Railway.